Operation theatre, stores & infection control

 Toilet hygiene and odor levels.
 Reduce pilferage in stores

-Call us to pilot our wireless sensor solution for inventory monitoring, infection control, and cleanliness management in restaurants, parks, railway stations, stadiums, hospitals, universities.
+Call us to deploy our wireless sensor solution for stores inventory monitoring, infection control, and cleanliness management in hospitals, restaurants, parks, railway stations, stadiums, universities.

 Read about our subsidiary company that builds software for eyecare hospitals in Vietnam, Myanmar, Cambodia, Laos, and Thailand.